trosie3/UofODataViz_Final_Project/README.md

 - Apply NLP to description field.

 ### What is the model's accuracy?
-The model's accuracy score is only 33% which is low therefore we will apply other machine learning models such as neural network, Adaboost or aome other model for the real data.
+The model's accuracy score is only 33% which is low but this was using the mockup data - will access again with real data, if accuracy too low will consider other models/methods.

 ### How does this model work?
 We chose The random forest model because: